electricbookworks/ebw-training/must-have-tech-skills/text/01-context.md

 ## Focusing on people

 Like any publication, web-based products are for people.
 We create everything in the service of the user.
 So it's very important to have a super clear picture of who that user is!
-The most common, concrete approach to putting users front and centre as you create web products is to use personas.
+The most common, concrete approach to putting users front and centre as you create web products is to use *personas*.

-Personas are people you invent in excruciating detail: their names, ages, backgrounds, and interests; their devices, connectivity, and available money; and importantly their journey through your product.
+Personas are fictional people you invent in excruciating detail: their names, ages, backgrounds, and interests; their devices, connectivity, and available money; and importantly their journey through your product.

 Creating personas can seem like hard work.
 One reason it's hard is because you really want your product to be for everyone, and narrowing down your audience can be painful.
 Be assured that your entire project will be better off for it.